Official websites use .gov

 Program and Center Goals

-The intent of ACL's senior nutrition program is to reduce food insecurity, hunger, and malnutrition; enhance socialization; and promote the health and well-being of older adults.
+The intent of ACL's Senior Nutrition Program is to reduce food insecurity, hunger, and malnutrition; enhance socialization; and promote the health and well-being of older adults.
 To support the development and expansion of these programs, the Nutrition and Aging Resource Center supports the national aging network, former and future Innovations in Nutrition (INNU) grantees, and other OAA stakeholder organizations by:

 1. Offering high-quality resources and education for the senior nutrition program network to develop impactful, cost-effective, and person-centered services that align with the purposes of the OAA Title III-C.